Mount Lofty

 Health outcomes in Mount Lofty are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Mount Lofty's health indicators show below-average outcomes based on AreaSearch's assessment, conducted in June 2021.
-Mortality rates and chronic condition prevalence were found to be higher than average for both younger and older age cohorts.
+Mount Lofty shows below-average health outcomes, as per AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are higher than average for both younger and older age groups.

-Mental health issues impacted 9.6% of residents, while arthritis affected 8.2%.
-Conversely, 66.3% reported no medical ailments, compared to 67.6% in the rest of Queensland.
-Private health cover was exceptionally high at approximately 60%, or 2,371 people, compared to the state average of 52.5%.
-Working-age residents had an above-average prevalence of chronic health conditions.
-The area has a higher than average proportion of seniors, with 21.1% of residents aged 65 and over (834 people).
-National rankings were broadly in line with the general population.
+Mental health issues affect 9.6% of residents, while arthritis impacts 8.2%.
+Private health cover is exceptionally high at approximately 60%, compared to Regional Qld's 52.5%.
+However, 66.3% of residents declare themselves clear of medical ailments, slightly lower than Regional Qld's 67.6%.
+Working-age residents show above-average chronic health conditions.
+The area has 21.7% of residents aged 65 and over (856 people), higher than Regional Qld's 20.4%.
+National rankings are broadly in line with the general population.

 Frequently Asked Questions - Health